-- Insofar as shops may (re)open, strict requirements apply with regard to hygiene, access control and avoidance of queues. - In Bavaria, for example, the following requirements apply: - The operator must take suitable measures to ensure that a minimum distance of 1.5 m between customers can be maintained. - the staff must wear a mouth and nose cover. - customers from the age of 7 must wear a mouth and nose cover, - the operator must draw up a protection and hygiene concept (e.g. admission, mouth and nose cover) and, if customer parking spaces are provided, a parking concept, - the operator shall ensure that the number of customers present in the store at the same time does not exceed one customer per 20 m2 of sales area. - The requirements vary substantially from State to State.
-Therefore, the currently valid State laws should always be checked.
+- Insofar as shops may (re)open, strict requirements apply with regard to hygiene, access control and avoidance of queues. - In Bavaria, for example, the following requirements apply: - The operator must take suitable measures to ensure that a minimum distance of 1.5 m between customers can be maintained, - the staff must wear a mouth and nose cover, - customers from the age of 6 must wear a mouth and nose cover, - the operator must draw up a protection and hygiene concept (e.g. admission, mouth and nose cover) and, if customer parking spaces are provided, a parking concept, - the operator shall ensure that the number of customers present in the store at the same time does not exceed one customer per 20 m2 of sales area. - The details of the requirements vary from State to State.
+Therefore, the currently valid State laws should always be checked. - [Update: 7 May 2020] Compliance with mandatory business closure regulations and the requirements for the reopening of businesses is regularly monitored by the regulatory authorities and, if necessary, enforced by coercive measures. - Fines of up to EUR 25,000 may be imposed for violations (in particular if repeated). - Many Federal States have issued detailed catalogs of fines; however, even without such a specific catalog tailored for the current Coronavirus-related prohibitions in place, the imposition of fines in case of non-compliance is possible in every Federal State. - Theoretically, a prison sentence of up to 5 years would also be conceivable in the case of an intentional violation that leads to a spread of the virus (Section 74 Infection Protection Act).

-What are the risks of non-compliance?

-- Compliance with mandatory business closure regulations and the requirements for the reopening of businesses is regularly monitored by the regulatory authorities and, if necessary, enforced by coercive measures. - Fines of up to EUR 25,000 may be imposed for violations (in particular if repeated). - Many Federal States have issued detailed catalogs of fines; however, even without such a specific catalog tailored for the current Coronavirus-related prohibitions in place, the imposition of fines in case of non-compliance is possible in every Federal State. - Theoretically, a prison sentence of up to 5 years would also be conceivable in the case of an intentional violation that leads to a spread of the virus (Section 74 Infection Protection Act).

-DR. ANDREAS SCHULZ, LL.M.Counsel
+DR. ANDREAS SCHULZ, LL.M.
+Counsel T +49 30 220 02 81 637